-Opera productions have included Magic Flute at English National Opera, Jonathan Harvey’s Wagner Dream at Welsh National Opera, and Rape of Lucretia for Glyndebourne Touring Opera, as well as Turn of the Screw at the Aldeburgh Festival with the Aurora Orchestra.
+Opera productions have included Britten Peter Grimes and Mozart Don Giovanni for Oper Koeln, Mozart The Magic Flute at English National Opera, Jonathan Harvey Wagner Dream at Welsh National Opera, Britten Rape of Lucretia for Glyndebourne Touring Opera, and Britten Turn of the Screw at the Aldeburgh Festival with the Aurora Orchestra.

 Born in London, Nicholas is a violist, pianist and organist by training, and studied as Organ Scholar at Clare College, Cambridge.

 Academy of Ancient Music

 Danish Radio Symphony Orchestra

 Finnish Radio Symphony Orchestra